Best One Bar Build for ESO: PvE Tier List

 • Great Damage – not the highest overall damage, but close in both AOE and single target.

-• Utility – Throwing shards, the ritual of retribution, the Templar can bring some synergies to the group.
+• Utility – Throwing shards, the ritual of retribution, and adding healing skills gives the Templar some extra healing and group synergies.

 Templar Heavy Attack Cons

-The major weakness of the Templar is its dependency on Oakensoul and lower single-target damage than other classes.
-However, if you’re looking for a base game class to use Oakensoul heavy attack build, the Templar is your choice in ESO Update 41 and beyond.
+The major weakness of the Templar is it just does less damage than the next class on this list, and you have to change your rotation in execute.
+Radiant Glory is challenging to light attack weave for players who haven’t played the Templar extensively.
+However, if you’re looking for a great base game class to use Oakensoul heavy attack build with amazing utility and execute dps, the Templar is your choice in ESO Update 42 and beyond.

 Sorcerer | S+ Tier